shipperizer/furry-train/README.md

 Simple web app with a status endpoint

-Used mainly to test the setup of a k3s cluster on raspberryPi 4 (raspbian)
+Used mainly to test the setup of a k3s cluster on raspberryPi 4 (Ubuntu server 64bit)

 Checkable at `https://api.shipperizer.org/api/v0/status`